existentialcoder/nopalm/README.md

     ```shell
     cd client
     npm run dev'
-* Run the server in an existing node project
+* Run the server in an existing node project directly without a script
     ```shell
     cd /path/to/target_node_project
-    npm run dev --prefix /path/to/nopalm
+    nodemon /path/to/nopalm
     ```
 * Alternatively, alias the nopalm server and run
     ```shell